 The most immediate consequence of being overweight as perceived by children themselves is social discrimination and low-self-esteem.
-In a recent study by Schwimmer, et.al.
-(2003), obese children rated their quality of life with scores as low as those of young cancer patients on chemotherapy.
-In the study, 106 children aged 5 to 18 filled out a questionnaire used by pediatricians to evaluate quality of life issues.
-Children were asked to rate things like their ability to walk more than one block, play sports, sleep well, get along with others and keep up in school.
-The results indicated that that teasing at school, difficulties playing sports, fatigue, sleep apnea and other obesity-linked problems severely affected obese children's well-being.
+A 2003 study asked 106 children between ages 5 to 18 to rate their quality of life based on things like their their ability to walk more than one block, play sports, sleep well, get along with others and keep up in school.
+The study found that obese children often rated their quality of life with scores as low as those of young cancer patients on chemotherapy.
+The results indicated that that teasing at school, difficulties playing sports, fatigue, sleep apnea and other obesity-linked problems severely affected the children's well-being.
 Interestingly, parents answered the same questionnaires, and their ratings of their children's well-being were even lower than the children's self-ratings.

 Girls vs. Boys

 Society, culture, and the media send children powerful messages about body weight and shape ideals.
 For girls, these include the "thin ideal" and an urging to diet and exercise.
 Messages to boys emphasize a muscular, "buff" body and pressure to body build and perhaps make use of potentially harmful dietary supplements and steroids.
 While gender has not been identified as a specific risk factor for obesity in children, the pressure upon girls to be thin may put them at greater risk for developing eating disordered behaviors and or related mood symptoms.
 Although society presents boys with a wider-range of acceptable body images, they are still at risk for developing disordered eating and body image disturbances.